trentjw/Home-assistant-with-touch-screen/install_instructions.markdown

 ```
 </div>

-"GIVE IT ABOUT 10 MINS AND REBOOT THE SYSTEM, IF YOU HAVE A MONITOR CONNECTED TO THE RASPBERRY IT SHOULD DISPLAY THE HOME ASSISTANT PAGE."
+**"GIVE IT ABOUT 10 MINS AND REBOOT THE SYSTEM,"**

+**"IF YOU HAVE A MONITOR CONNECTED TO THE RASPBERRY IT SHOULD DISPLAY THE HOME ASSISTANT PAGE."**

 ### Upgrade